 A summary of the Group’s audit report is compiled for the Board of Directors.
 Also, the auditors of all Group companies report separately to the management of each company within the Group.
 The auditor attends at least one meeting of the Board of Directors in the relevant financial year.

 The Annual General Meeting elects one or two auditors to audit corporate governance and accounts.
 At least one of the auditors must be a firm of independent public accountants so authorized by the Central Chamber of Commerce.
-In 2016, the Annual General Meeting elected PricewaterhouseCoopers Oy, Authorized Public Accountants, with Authorized Public Accountant Lauri Kallaskari as the main responsible auditor and Certified Auditor Olli Wesamaa were elected as the Company’s auditors.
+In 2016, the Annual General Meeting elected PricewaterhouseCoopers Oy, a firm of authorized public accountants, with Lauri Kallaskari, acting as Chief Auditor.
+In addition, Olli Wesamaa, CPA, was elected as the second Auditor of the Company.
 The auditor’s term ends at the conclusion of the first Annual General Meeting after the election.

 Audit fees and services not related to auditing